psivonen/psivonen/README.md

 ### Hi there! 👋 I'm Petra.

-I'm an aspiring front-end developer and designer, dedicated to creating visually stunning and user-friendly digital experiences.
-With skills in HTML, CSS, and JavaScript, I am committed to staying on the cutting edge of web technologies to deliver modern and responsive designs.
+I’m a passionate aspiring front-end developer and designer dedicated to creating visually stunning and user-friendly digital experiences.
+I have versatile programming skills through studies and my own projects.
+In addition to my programming skills, my graphic design skills add a unique look to projects and ensure a fascinating visual look.
+I want to develop constantly, so I eagerly accept new challenges.

-In addition to my technical skills, I bring a keen eye for design aesthetics and understanding of user experience.
-Whether it's refining a user interface, optimizing website performance, or tackling complex design challenges, I am enthusiastic about every aspect of the development process.
+In addition to coding and my other projects, I spend time with my houseplants, enjoy photography and do various crafts.

 🔭 <b>Currently working on:</b> my portfolio with Next.js<br/>
 🌱 <b>Currently learning:</b> React, Next.js and Figma<br/>